For the past few years, many companies have proudly said they are "using AI."

 Businesses that use AI to remove friction, clarify decisions and support customers in real time will see stronger conversions and more predictable growth.

-Those that use it only to generate content will simply create more noise.
+Those that use AI only to generate content will simply create more noise.

 In modern ecommerce, growth does not come from faster publishing.